Yuqi-Zhou/LRAT/README.md

-# Learning to Retrieve for Agentic Search (SIGIR 2026 Submission)
+# Learning to Retrieve from Agent Trajectories (SIGIR 2026 Submission)

-> **SIGIR 2026 Submission** | Learning to Retrieve, Agentic Search & Agent Trajectory Analysis

 ---